jgalfaro/mirrored-geomav/README.md

 ## Incremental Path Construction Algorithm

-Figure 1 depicts the idea of the navigation algorithm for swarm of Micro Aerial Vehicles (MAVs) introduced in Ref.
-[1].
+Figure 1 depicts the idea of the navigation algorithm for swarm of Micro Aerial Vehicles (MAVs) introduced in Refs.
+[1,2].
 The algorithm is one of its kind in that it adopts an information sharing and collaborative model.
 It also finds inspiration in the geocaching outdoor recreational activity.